Egypt’s Islam

 5. Isha (Night prayer).

-There are some prerequisites for the prayers as; Islam, intention, sanity, discretion, cleanliness of body and place, prayer time, covering private body parts, and facing Makkah (Mecca).
+There are some prerequisites for prayers: Islam, intention, sanity, discretion, and cleanliness of the body and place.
+Prayer time must have started.
+You must cover private body parts.
+You must face Makkah (Mecca).

 3. The third pillar is Fasting.
 Fasting during the month of Ramadan is obligatory upon every Muslim, sane, post-pubescent, and capable of fasting.
 Other than women experiencing their monthly menses or post-partum bleeding.

 5. The fifth pillar is the Pilgrimage (Hajj).
-Hajj is obligatory once in a lifetime for anyone who is Muslim, Sane, Pubescent, Free, and has the means to perform it with respect to being able to afford its provision and conveyance.
+Hajj is required once in a lifetime for every Muslim who is sane, has reached puberty, is free, and can afford it.

 Understanding these principles provides a framework for appreciating the role of Islam in Egyptian daily life.
-The call to prayer echoing from minarets, the importance of Ramadan, and the presence of mosques are all integral parts of the Egyptian experience.
+The call to prayer echoes from minarets.
+Ramadan is important.
+Mosques are a key part of life in Egypt.

 Islam/Muslim Creed

-The Muslims take their creed of faith from two major sources; the Book of Allah (Qur’an) and, the authentic Sunnah of the prophet Muhammad who doesn’t speak of his desire.
+Muslims take their creed from two main sources: the Book of Allah (the Qur’an) and the authentic Sunnah.
+The Prophet Muhammad did not speak from his own desire.

 The Qur’an literary means “what is often recited”.
 The Qur’an represents the fountainhead of Divine guidance for every Muslim.
-Its revelation to the prophet Muhammad and his practical implementation of the revelation completed God’s blessing for humanity in providing us with a belief and value system that is valid for all times.
+Its revelation to the Prophet Muhammad, and his practice of it, completed God’s blessing for humanity.
+It gave us a belief and value system that remains valid for all times.

-The Qur’an confirms the revelations given to earlier prophets though these might not be accessible to us, in the form they were originally revealed.
+The Qur’an confirms the revelations given to earlier prophets, even if we cannot access them as first revealed.
 It will continue to guide those who turn to God with a sincere heart, for all times.

-While Sunnah is the statements of the prophet including everything the prophet said, made, or did for various reasons on different occasions.
-As well as the tacit approvals of the prophet include everything that his companions said or did that either showed his favor towards or at least did not object to.
+While Sunnah includes the Prophet’s statements and actions, it covers what he said, made, or did.
+As well as the Prophet’s tacit approvals include anything his companions said or did that he approved of.
+They also include anything he did not object to.
 The tacit approval of the prophet is as valid as anything that he said or did himself.

 Sunni & Shia Islam

-In modern times Sunni and Shia continue to have different views of acceptable schools of Islamic Jurisprudence and who is a proper Islamic religious authority.
+In modern times, Sunni and Shia still have different views.
+They differ on accepted schools of Islamic jurisprudence.
+They also differ on who is a proper Islamic religious authority.
 Sunni Muslims account for 80% of the world’s Muslims while Shia accounts for 20% of Muslims worldwide.

-Islam arrived in Egypt in AD 642, from the Arabian Peninsula by Amr Ibn Al Aas, who founded the first Islamic capital in Egypt in Al Fustat (modern Old Cairo) and founded there, the first mosque in Africa, the Mosque of Amr.
+Islam came to Egypt in AD 642 from the Arabian Peninsula.
+Amr Ibn Al Aas led this arrival.
+He founded Egypt’s first Islamic capital in Al Fustat, now Old Cairo.
+He also built Africa’s first mosque there, the Mosque of Amr.

-The vast majority of Muslims in Egypt are Sunni, and Egypt hosts the most important Sunni institution in the world, Al Azhar University, which is the oldest Islamic institution of higher studies, founded in AD 970.
+The vast majority of Muslims in Egypt are Sunni.
+Egypt also hosts Al Azhar University, the world’s most important Sunni institution.
+It is the oldest Islamic institution of higher learning.
+It was founded in AD 970.

 Muslims in Egypt celebrate some festivals which are national holidays